gaslight/posts/posts/2013-07-18-why-we-wrote-a-blog.md

 ### Posting

 We write our posts in Markdown and edit them on GitHub.
-We like the pull request work flow for others to proofread and suggest edits.
+We like the pull request work flow for notifying others to proofread and suggest edits.
 Sometimes we'll suggest something that might have been missed.

 Once we're finished editing, [Joel][joel] posts the article to the blog on his schedule.
-Tumblr makes that really hard, since Joel couldn't log in as me and set things up.
+Tumblr makes that really hard, since Joel couldn't log in and post the article as the author.
 We're just using ActiveAdmin, so it's stupid simple.

 ### Contributing